Guides - Attach and Detach a Volume

 Block Storage is a scalable, high-speed, and fault tolerant storage service used to add additional storage to a Linode Compute Instance.

 Each Volume can to be attached to a single Compute Instance within the same data center, which enables that instance to read and write data to that Volume.
 Volumes can also be detached, and its data cannot be accessed until it is again attached to any Compute Instance within the same data center.

-Follow these steps to attach an existing Block Storage Volume to a Compute Instance.
+Learn how to attach an existing Block Storage Volume to a Compute Instance using these steps:

 Log in to the Cloud Manager and click on the Volumes link in the sidebar.

 Locate the desired Volume within the list, click the more options ellipsis dropdown menu, and select Attach.